sarahdeecee/anya-soundboard/README.md

 ## About
 This is a soundboard of **Anya Forger**'s lines from the anime **Spy x Family**.
-Currently, there are samples from episodes 1 to 6.
+There are samples from episodes 1 to 12.
 You can choose which episode's samples to display.

+Click an image or press the corresponding key to hear the voice sample.

+## Features
+- Keypress and click functionality
+- Ability to select and play favourites
+- Episode selector
+- Multilanguage
+  - English
+  - Japanese
+  - Romanized Japanese (Romaji)
-This app also features light and dark modes and a responsive layout.
+- Light and dark modes
+- Mobile and responsive layouts

+# Screenshots
 ### Light mode
 ![Screenshot in light mode](./public/screenshots/screenshot-light-full.png)
 ### Dark mode (and Japanese version)